-Formatting dialogue correctly can trip up even the most talented writer.
-From the outside it can appear that formatting dialogue is a black box of contradictory rules.
-Many writers shy away from the nitty gritty of writing and feel the grammar of speech is something an editor or proofreader should be fixing.
+Many authors shy away from the nitty-gritty of writing and feel that the grammar rules of punctuating dialogue is something an editor or proofreader should fix.
 They are wrong.
-The grammar of dialogue is the basic building block of your writing, if you have pride in your work then you should be getting it right.
+The grammar rules regarding dialogue are the basic building blocks for your writing; if you have professional pride in your work, then you should be getting it right.

-The best way to explain the rules of formatting dialogue is to use an example.
-There, we will illustrate the steps required to format the following section of dialogue:
+The best way to explain the rules of punctuating dialogue is by example.
+We will use the following section of dialogue to illustrate the steps required to properly punctuate:

 Hi have you seen my cat said Bob.
 No said Bill I have no idea where your cat is.
 If you see my cat will you let me know questioned Bob looking sad.
 Of course replied Bill with a tone of concern.

-The first rule is — new speaker, new line.
+The first rule is: new speaker, new paragraph.

-This is a pretty easy rule to apply.
-Each time a new speaker speaks you place the line of dialogue on a new line.
-This line should be indented.
+This is easy to apply.
+Each time a new speaker talks, you place the line of dialogue in a new paragraph, with the first line indented.

 We can see how this applies to our example: